wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-use-hive-ambari-view.md

 ![icons](./media/hdinsight-hadoop-use-hive-ambari-view/tez.png)

 This will display the Directed Acyclic Graph (DAG) used by Tez for this query, if one is available.
-If you want to view the DAG for queries you've ran in the past, use the __Tez View__ instead.
+If you want to view the DAG for queries you've ran in the past, or debug the Tez process, use the [Tez View](/documentation/articles/hdinsight-debug-ambari-tez-view/) instead.

 ###Notifications